-The Snow Lot has long been identified as a site suitable for housing in the downtown area, and emerged as a top strategic priority in the action planning process.
+The Snow Lot has been identified as a site suitable for housing in the Downtown Master Plan, and emerged as a top strategic priority in the action planning process.
 A portion of the 1.64 acres may be public right-of-way.
-The land use designation is 'Urban' but the zoning is still Industrial.
+The land use designation in the Whitefish City-County Growth Policy is 'Urban' but the zoning is still Industrial.
 Adjacent/nearby land owned by BNSF could potentially be housing sites and developed concurrently or symbiotically with the Snow Lot.
 It is just outside the TIF boundary.
 An alternative location for snow storage and competing uses are concerns.